Termination of employment in Argentina: Scope of application

 c) agricultural workers (article 3 LCL).

 There are also special statutes referring to workers in certain activities for which the application of the LCL will be conditioned to the application of its provisions being compatible with the nature and modalities of the activity in question and with the specific legal regime to which it is subject (art.
 3 LCL).

 Probationary period

-It is understood that the employment contract has been concluded on a probationary basis during the first three months of validity, unless it is a seasonal contract or a term contract.
+Employment contracts are typically considered probationary for the first three months, except for seasonal or fixed-term contracts.

-During this period, the employer may terminate the relationship without cause and without compensation payment, but with the obligation to give prior notice.
-The probationary period does not apply if the employer had hired the same worker on a previous occasion using the probationary period.
-Neither does it apply if the employer did not record the employee as an employee in its books and records at the beginning of the relationship.
-In both cases the employer is deemed to have waived the probationary period (Art.
+During the probationary period, the employer can end the employment without a reason and without paying compensation, but they must give advance notice.
+The probationary period doesn’t apply if the employer had already hired the worker before using a probationary period.
+It also doesn’t apply if the employer failed to officially record the employee at the start of their employment.
+In these situations, the employer is considered to have waived the probationary period (Art.
 92 bis LCL).
-Some special statutes contain provisions on the probationary period which will be discussed below.
+Some specific laws with different rules on probationary periods are discussed below.